aousabdo/RFPExtractor/README.md

    - **Tasks**: Key tasks extracted from the document
    - **Timeline**: Visual timeline of key dates and deadlines
    - **Documents**: Manage your uploaded RFP documents
+   - **Admin Panel**: (Admin users only) Access system management features

+### Authentication Workflow

+The system provides a comprehensive authentication experience:

+#### Registration
+1. Click "Register" on the login screen
+2. Enter your email, password, name, and company
+3. Submit the registration
+4. An admin must approve your account before you can log in

+#### Login
+1. Enter your email and password
+2. The system validates your credentials and creates a secure session
+3. You'll be redirected to the main application interface

+#### Admin User Management
+1. Admins can access the User Management section
+2. Approve or reject new user registrations
+3. Change user roles (admin/user)
+4. Reset user passwords
+5. Activate/deactivate user accounts

 ### Document Management Workflow